10 Unmissable hikes in Thailand

 What’s the first thing that pops into your mind when you think of Thailand?
 Colourful temples?
 Gorgeous beaches?
 Vibrant nightlife?
 Hiking trails?…perhaps not.

-I love hiking, and if you’ve read some of my other blogs, or follow me on instagram, you’ll know that I always incorporate a couple of hikes or walks into any trip I plan!
+If you’ve read some of my other blogs, or follow me on instagram, you’ll know that I love hiking!
+I always incorporate a couple of hikes or walks into any trip I plan.
 For me, it’s the best way to experience the landscape and nature of a new place.

-If you’re planning a trip to Thailand, I’d encourage you to step onto a hiking trail and see some of Thailand’s raw beauty for yourself – it would be a shame not to!
-You don’t even have to walk that far to experience some of Thailand’s most beautiful hiking trails.
+If you’re planning a trip to Thailand, I’d encourage you to step onto a hiking trail and see some of Thailand’s raw beauty for yourself.
+There’s so many beautiful places, it would be a shame not to!
+And, you don’t even have to walk that far to experience some of the most beautiful hikes in Thailand.

 I’ve put together a list of 10 of my favourite hikes in Thailand.
 These are all day hikes or less (some only a couple of hours) and they range from easy – challenging, so you can take your pick!

-1. Doi Suthep Monks Trail, Chiang Mai – best day hike
+1. Doi Suthep Monks Trail, Chiang Mai - great day hike

 Length: 6.6km (one way)